-Since monitoring began in 1999, the Animal Level of Exposure to Antimicrobials (ALEA) dropped by 13.6% in France.
+Since monitoring began in 1999, the Animal Level of Exposure to Antimicrobials (ALEA) has declined by 31.4% in France.

-When taking all animal species as a whole, overall exposure dropped by 20.1% in France over the last four years (2014-2015 average as compared to 2011).
+When taking all animal species as a whole, overall exposure has declined by 36.6% in France over the last five years.

 Are there any changes that justify the implementation of specific measures?